jobbanens/PHP-logger/README.md

 # PHP-logger
-A simple PHP script that logs the IP and other user info in a .log file
+A simple PHP script that logs the IP and other user info of a visitor in a .log file

 This script should be placed inside the page you want to log (be sure the page has the .php extension.
 Ex: index.php)